Getting to know our team at the Bissett Student Success Centre

 Peer Advisors

-I hail from Halifax and have been a member of the Dalhousie community since 2018, when I began my studies.
-I completed my Bachelor of Arts at Dal in 2022 and am now in the Master of Arts in Sociology program.
-My graduate research explores how young queer people characterize their coming out experiences, how they think coming out affects their wellbeing, and the place of coming out in queer life today.
-Beyond my studies, I’ve had the pleasure of working and volunteering in several departments across the university, as a researcher, advisor, and more.
-My time at Dal has fueled my passion for research, writing, and work that supports my fellow students and community members.
+I hail from Halifax and have been a member of the Dalhousie community since 2018, when I began my undergraduate studies.
+I completed my Bachelor of Arts at Dal in 2022 and am now nearing the end of the Master of Arts (Sociology) program.
+My graduate research explores how young queer people experience and characterize coming out and how they see it as affecting their wellbeing.
+Beyond my studies, I’ve had the pleasure of working and volunteering in various capacities across the university, as a researcher, mentor, and more.
+My time at Dal has fueled my passion for research, writing, and work in and out of higher education that supports my fellow students and community members.